 When you look at your pet, what do you think?
 “That fluffy animal is so cute,” or do you think, “my furry child is adorable?”
-I think most of us see our animals as our four-legged children.
+I think most see your animals as your four-legged children – part of your family.
 I personally buy clothing for my cat, Stewie, and my dad sends me pictures of him with the caption “Happy Mother’s Day” on the second Sunday of May every year.

-Just this past summer I made a paw print cake and had a party for my cousin’s Vizsla, Kailey on her birthday.
+This past summer, I made a paw print cake and had a party for my cousin’s Vizsla, Kailey, on her birthday.
 She even wore a party hat.

-Yet none of this is stopping people from treating their pets more and more like humans.
-The Harris Poll pointed out that 45 percent of American pet owners bought presents for their pets and that 95 percent of U.S. dog and cat owners consider their pet to be part of the family.
+Yet, none of this is stopping people from treating their pets more and more like humans.
+Statista pointed out that 50 percent of American pet owners would buy presents for their pets.
+Clearly, they consider their pets to be part of the family!

-An article from Huffington Post mentions that there are a few state legislators floating the idea of changing the law to require consideration of pets’ best interests when determining custody.
+An article from Huffington Post mentions that a few state legislators are floating the idea of changing the law to consider pets’ best interests when determining custody.
 One solution that legislators are suggesting is a “love contract.”
-Apparently this love contract idea is “an evolved variation of pre-nuptial, post-nuptial or cohabitation Agreement that deals with any relationship issues beyond splitting property upon a breakup.”
+Apparently, this love contract idea is “an evolved variation of pre-nuptial, post-nuptial or cohabitation agreement that deals with any relationship issues beyond splitting property upon a breakup.”

 The U.S. seems to be on the right track to fix this, maybe it’ll reach Canada, and judge Danyliuk will start to think differently!